 North Carolina Medicare Advantage Plans

 North Carolina Medicare Advantage plans are private plans that pay instead of Medicare.
 You will get your benefits from the insurance company instead of from Medicare.
 Your providers will bill the plan.
-Most plans have either an HMO or PPO network.
-You may need to choose a primary care doctor and see him first if you need a referral.
+Since most plans have either an HMO or PPO network, you may need to choose a primary care doctor and see him first if you need a referral.

 You can only join Medicare Advantage plan at certain times of the year.
 Once you join, you are generally locked in for the remainder of that calendar year.
 Be sure to check that your doctors are in the network before enrolling.